daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 Answer: Browse to Heroes3/Mods/Advanced Classes Mod/Data/s and check the 80 wog - disable options.erm file.
 Each option has a brief explanation as why it is disabled.
 If you want to enable it nevertheless you must delete both entries in the file.
 There are always two.

 - What damage does my Artillery do, how much will my Tent heal in combat?
 How much Magic Pierce has my hero?
 What is my total magical crit chance?
 How can I check the new stats of my commander?
-Answer: Right-click on the Experience icon in your hero screen.
+Answer: Right-click on the Experience icon in your hero screen (press:"E").
 Most numbers are displayed there.
 Some fields offer even more details when right-clicked, like commander class.

 - Why can't I level up some skills to Master?
 Answer: You dont have enough class points to get offered Master level for that skill.
-Check your current class points and level.
+Check your current class points and level (press:"W").

 - What happens if I learn a secondary skill and later forget it?
 Will I keep all bonuses?
-Answer: No. When you unlearn secondary skills, you will lose M/GM level and maybe even drop out of your current class.
+Answer: No. When you unlearn secondary skills, you will lose just this particular M/GM level and maybe even drop out of your current class.

 - Right-Click on the Kingdom Overview
 Answer: The poor Kingdom Overview will show your income including your spendings of the previous day.
 So keep that in mind, numbers might be negative if you spend more then you have income.
 The money calculation is done at the moment of your click, so do it early in your turn.